jnozzi/cocoadev.com/SiteContent/General/TIGERStyleToolbars.markdown

 I am wondering if anyone has any insight on creating Tiger style toolbars as seen in Mail 2.0.
-I have looked into subclassing [[NSToolbar]] to no avail.
+I have looked into subclassing General/NSToolbar to no avail.

 -Julian